 To ensure the success of a company, it is important to have clear policies in place.
-These policies can be implemented through a strategy and plans.
-The model ensures that the company has a clear strategy and purpose.
+These policies can be implemented through a clear vision and plans.
+The model ensures that the company has a clear purpose.
 It also provides the framework for how decisions are made and policies are implemented.

 8- Develop metrics for measuring success

 In order to develop metrics for measuring success in achieving information management strategic objectives, the following steps must be taken:

 Identify the IM strategic objective